 WeatherCloud is a globally-scaled, hyper-local road weather route and point forecast engine, optimized by a network of road weather sensors.
 WeatherCloud’s unique risk variables, including crosswind and low visibility, offer further insight to weather-related delays and is already deployed by customers like the Alaska Department of Transportation and Swift Transportation.

 “Fathym is showcasing an innovative use of Microsoft Azure Location Based Services, providing critical geospatial data that will bring additional intelligence to WeatherCloud customers,” said Chris Pendleton, Principal Program Manager, Microsoft Azure IoT at Microsoft Corp.
 “Azure Location Based Services provides customers a platform with large data sets and deep integration with other data graphs that will light up mapping scenarios that don’t yet exist.”

-Behind the scenes, Fathym’s IoT framework enables rapid and scalable enterprise IoT solutions by providing the services and platform to ingest device or user-based data, and create the alerts, analytics and systems necessary to turn that data into actionable intelligence that optimizes operations.
+Behind the scenes, Fathym’s Data & Device Framework enables rapid and scalable enterprise IoT solutions by providing the services and platform to ingest device or user-based data, and create the alerts, analytics and systems necessary to turn that data into actionable intelligence that optimizes operations.

 Big Data Analysis of routes, speed, direction and operational threats such as high crosswinds, low visibility and slick roads alert drivers prior to an adverse weather event occurring.
 An intuitive visual interface shows drivers their route and the forecasted weather variables, while truck-ahead alerting can provide real-time observations to other connected vehicles, lowering weather-related accidents.